Online University—A Comprehensive Guide

 Here are a few “green flags” that should give you an idea of whether an online college is going to be a good experience:

 Proper accreditation.
-If you paid attention to the steps above, you’ll have no trouble finding out whether a college is properly accredited.
+If you paid attention to the steps above, you’ll have no trouble finding out this information.
 You can also use the National Center for Education Statistics because it includes a navigator for quickly looking this up.
-Generate a list of potential online colleges.
-Then consult the navigator to perform a quick double-check on proper accreditation.

 Healthy independent reviews.
 Look for more than glowing reviews.
 Look for a large enough sample size to give you confidence that these reviews are legitimate and genuine.